UcheOnwe/NonProfitDonor_WebApp/README.md

 - Convert into a full CRUD system for all tables

 ## Author
-- Uchechukwu Onwe
+- Uchechukwu Onwe.
-- Computer Science - University of Houston-Victoria
+- Computer Science - University of Houston-Victoria.
 - Passionate about backend development, C#, Blazor, SQL, and building real-world apps.